mailingliam02/MultiExit_BNNs/README.md

   copyright = {Creative Commons Attribution 4.0 International}
 }
 ```
+The structure of this README and the ChestX-ray 14 dataset loader file were adapted from https://github.com/jonahanton/SSL_medicalimaging

 ## How to Run
 To run the repository, run the following commands from the repo base folder: